ikharsha/iflix/README.md

 - **Cigniti Technologies, HYD, India**
   - AI and development Intern
   - September 19, 2023 - December 19, 2023
-  - worked on Implementing LLM models for Web Security,developed a prototype for Business Usecase.
+  - worked on Implementing LLM models for Web Security analysis ,developed a prototype for Business Usecase.
-  - Used Openai models for multipurpose Usecase.
+  - Used Openai models and Langchain framework for multipurpose Usecase.
   - Designed and Developed Scripts for Cloud Services Auditing.

 - **Navrik Software Solution, Delhi, India**
   - ML and Automation Intern
   - March 20, 2023 - June 20, 2023